ethersphere/swarm/swarm/docs/sw^3/storage.rst

 ..  index:: DoS

 A challenge is open for a fixed amount of time, the end of which essentially is the deadline to refute the challenge.
 The challenge is refuted if the chunk is presented (additional ways are discussed below).
 Refutation of a challenge is easy to validate by the contract since it only involves checking that the hash of the presented chunk matches the receipt.
-This challenge scheme is the simplest way (i) for the defendants to refute the challenge as well as (ii) to make the actual data available for the nodes that needs it.
+This challenge scheme is the simplest way (i) for the defendants to refute the challenge as well as (ii) to make the actual data available for the nodes that need it.

 In normal operation, litigation should be so rare that it may be necessary to introduce a practice of random :dfn:`*auditing*` to test nodes' compliance with distribution rules.
 In such cases the challenge can carry a flag which when set would indicate that providing the actual chunk, (ii) above, is unnecessary.
 In order to reduce network traffic, in such cases presenting the chunk can be replaced by providing a *proof of custody*.
 Registered nodes could be obligated to publish random challenges regularly.
-Note that in order not to burden the live chain, this could happen offline and they would only make it to the blockchain if foul play is proved.
+Note that in order not to burden the live chain, this could happen off-chain and they would only make it to the blockchain if foul play is proved.

 Conversely, if such auditing is a regular automated process, then litigation will typically be initiated as part of escalating a failed audit.
-:cite:`ethersphere2016smash` describes such just such an audit protocol using the smash proof of custody construct.
+:cite:`ethersphere2016smash` describes such just such an audit protocol using the SMASH proof-of-custody construct.

 The outcome of a challenge
 -------------------------------------